ppetrovtv/pine_script_docs/source/language/Operators.rst

 and pushing the pre-existing elements in the series one index further away.
 Arrays, in comparison, are usually static in size and their content or indexing structure is not modified by the runtime environment.
-Pine series are thus different from arrays and share familiarity with them only through their indexing syntax; the array data structure does not exist in Pine.
+Pine series are thus different from arrays and share familiarity with them mostly through their indexing syntax; the array data structure does not exist in Pine.

 Note that the ``close`` variable means something different at the current, realtime bar.